JAD ABUMRAD: All right.

 [JORDAN PETERSON CLIP: It's precisely this sort of danger that people who are really looking for trouble ...]

 PAT: Public figure.
-Canadian psychologist who is--is--has gotten--he’s said a lot of things.
-Very controversial about gender and race.
+Canadian psychologist who is -- has gotten -- he’s said a lot of things that are very controversial about gender and race.

-[JORDAN PETERSON CLIP: Yeah, I think the idea of white privilege is absolutely reprehensible.]
+[JORDAN PETERSON CLIP: Now, I think the idea of white privilege is absolutely reprehensible.]

 PAT: Like, he thinks white privilege is a myth, and he said we should somehow enforce monogamy.

 JAD: He’s sort of like a man’s movement -- he’s big with dudes.